sguzunov/docs/docs/developers/01_configuration/01_system/system-configuration.md

 ![Title format](../../../images/system-configuration/title-format.png)

-The value for the `{title}` macro is the title specified in the application configuration file.
-The `{instanceIndex}` macro is the consecutive number of the application instance.
-It is incremented for each new application instance starting from `1`.
+The value for the `{title}` macro is the title specified in the app configuration file.
+The `{instanceIndex}` macro is the consecutive number of the app instance.
+It is incremented for each new app instance starting from `1`.
 If all instances are closed, the counter is reset.
 If some instances are closed while others are still running, the counter will continue to increment accordingly.

-*Note that if the application sets the title programmatically through any of the Glue42 APIs, the specified title format will be overridden.
-For web applications, the window title can be synced with the document title by using the `"syncTitleWithDocumentTitle"` property which will override the specified title format.*
+*Note that if the app sets the title programmatically through any of the Glue42 APIs, the specified title format will be overridden.
+For web apps, the window title can be synced with the document title by using the `"syncTitleWithDocumentTitle"` property of the `"windows"` top-level key, which will override the specified title format.*

 ## Window Settings

-Global Glue42 Window settings are found under the `"windows"` top-level key of the `system.json` file of [**Glue42 Enterprise**](https://glue42.com/enterprise/) and can be overridden per application by the [application configuration](../application/index.html) settings.
+Global Glue42 Window settings are found under the `"windows"` top-level key of the `system.json` file of [**Glue42 Enterprise**](https://glue42.com/enterprise/) and can be overridden per app by the [app configuration](../application/index.html) settings.

 ### Sticky Button